Natasha-Newton/Solo_Project_SM/README.md

 # Solo_Project_SM
-Additional materials for project on Bloch equations and their application in Magnetic Resonance Imaging.
+Additional materials for project on Bloch equations and the foundations of clinical Magnetic Resonance Imaging.

 Contents:
 1. Python code for figures 1 and 2